 This sums up the gusto of this website.
 With this in mind we are attempting to expose some of the hidden gems in this great culinary city.
 About 95% of these restaurants do not have PR “girls” finagling “good press” for them.
 You won’t see them at the Food & Wine Festival.
 You won’t see an ad in Charleston Magazine or a billboard for them on I-26.
 You have to hunt for them.
 Most of these international restaurateurs have built their restaurants for their communities as this is who you see dining there.
 Many do not even speak English.
 Think about that for a moment.
 They do not care about James Beard or your farm to table movement.
 These restaurants are beacons of normalcy to ex-patriots from all over the world.
 Politely walking into these international mom and pop Charleston restaurants and humbly learning about their cuisine, culture and even some of their language is the most exciting culinary adventure in Charleston…or anywhere for that matter.

-It’s not that Charleston is not the best food city in the United States….it’s that there is no such thing as the best.
-Charleston is NOT a better food city than New York City, Chicago, Miami, Atlanta, San Francisco, etc etc. Lists are passe.
+The real problem is not that Charleston is the best food city in the United States….it’s that there is no such thing as the best.
+Charleston is NOT a better food city than New York City, Chicago, Miami, Atlanta, San Francisco, etc etc. Lists are passe, low hanging fruit by which publications cling to for easy content to justify expensive ad space.
 We will start making them to be disruptive only.
 To mock their awful behavior.
 The system is broken.
 Life is not a popularity contest.
 Being number 1 means nothing.
 Being honest and interesting means everything.
 Xiao Bao is not the best Vietnamese Restaurant in Charleston.
 Why?
 Because it is not a Vietnamese Restaurant.
 It is an Asian fusion restaurant.
 The best Vietnamese restaurant in Charleston is Phuong’s Vietnamese Restaurant.
 She just retired and NOT ONE media outlet noticed.
-Shame on all of you.